Estate Planning Attorneys in South Florida

 This is increasingly a problem for parents of college-age children who cannot get medical information about their sick or injured children.

 Our firm advises all adults to appoint a health-care surrogate.
 We can help prepare surrogate documents, as well as living wills, that will meet your desires.
+Speak with a seasoned South Florida estate planning attorney today.

 Durable Power of Attorney